 Prescriptions & Eye Tests

 Eye twitching and spasms are very common and, thankfully, rarely tend to be a result of something serious.
-However, just because they’re not painful, it doesn’t mean that twitching eyelids can’t be very annoying and uncomfortable to live with.
+Although they may not be painful, it doesn’t mean that twitching eyelids can’t be very annoying and uncomfortable to live with.

-Typically, it’s just the lower eyelid that twitches, however in some cases the upper lid or both of them can.
+Typically, it’s just the lower eyelid that twitches, however in some cases the upper lid or both of them can twitch.

 - Eye strain